chanthakoun2002/game-dev-project-2d-isometric-rpg/README.md

 - Designed and implemented a starting main menu that for now allows start game into the test level and the ability to quit the game.

 **Issues Encountered:**
-- Encountered an issue with animations with the timing of triggers and smoothness of animations to work when needed.
+- Encountered an issue with animations with the timing of triggers and smoothness of animations to work when needed (WORK IN PROGRESS)
-- Faced challenges with implementing code for the enemy to do damage to the player
+- Encountered a bug when enemy triggered it's "hurt" animation the enemy would freeze and no longer work (FIXED)
--
+- Faced challenges with implementing code for the enemy to do damage to the player (FIXED)

 **Lessons Learned:**
 - Importance of iterative development: Breaking down tasks into smaller iterations allows for more manageable progress and easier troubleshooting of issues.
-- Prioritizing performance optimization: As the project scales, optimizing performance becomes increasingly crucial to ensure smooth gameplay experience across different platforms.
+- Prioritizing performance optimization: As the project scales, optimizing performance becomes increasingly crucial to ensure a smooth gameplay experience across different platforms.